-The relations between Model (E) and ETRI-nB-pc were analyzed in detail in Bouyssou et al. (2020, Remarks 8 and 17).
+The relations between Model (E) and ETRI-nB-pc were analyzed in detail in Bouyssou et al. (2021, Remarks 8 and 17).
 To keep this note short, we do not repeat this analysis here.
+Basically, any partition that can be obtained with ETRI-nB-pc can also be obtained using Model (E), and vise versa.

-Ideally we would like to characterize Model $(E{\leq k})$ for all "small" values of k.
+A long term objective would be to characterize Model $(E{\leq k})$ for all "small" values of k.
 Clearly, we expect models using a small number of profiles to be assessed more easily than models using a larger number of profiles.
-Moreover, our hope is that this characterization would help us understand the expressiveness gain that is obtained when using 1, 2, 3, ... profiles.
-Unfortunately, we are still far from this objective.
-In the sequel we will characterize Model $(E{\leq 2}^u)$ , i.e., the particular case of Model (E) based on unanimity and using no more than two profiles.
+Our hope is that this characterization would help us understand the expressiveness gain that is obtained when using $1, 2, 3, \ldots$ profiles.

+We begin this investigation here by characterizing Model $(E{\leq 2}^u)$ , i.e., the particular case of Model (E) based on unanimity and using no more than two profiles.
 Before we do so, it will be useful to recall a number of background results.